What do we like to do with students? Good question!

 3: Don’t let academic pressure get you down.
 Take short special hikes – we call them "study breaks."

 4: Join us weekly.
-Share cross-cultural foods; compete in fun, creative team games; practice English as you participate in stimulating topical conversations such as “What is it like, or how is it done in your home/ family/ community/ culture.
+Share cross-cultural foods; compete in fun, creative team games; practice English as you participate in stimulating topical conversations such as “What is it like...?"
+Or, "How is ??? done in your home/ family/ community/ culture?"

-5: We invited into local family homes.
+5: We invite you into our local family homes.
 Learn about our culture by experiencing it directly, up close, while also getting a chance to share your lives with us.

-6: Occasional weekend trips to the High Sierra mountains, once to play in the snow and once to hike huge waterfalls at Yosemite National Park.
+7: Seasonally we take weekend trips to the High Sierra mountains, one to play in the snow and another to hike huge waterfalls at Yosemite National Park at the peak of their Spring snow run-off.
 Each time we stay two nights in host homes, being treated with incredible hospitality and friendship.

 Exploring Life Issues

 What makes cultures different?
 What do we have in common?
-What makes life matter?
+What makes life matter/significant/worth while?
 How can we make sense of the things in this world that are hard?
 What is the purpose of it all?
 What is our purpose?

-Ever ask these questions, openly & honestly, searching for answers that make sense?
-As humans continually change the rules to suit themselves and as leaders pursue their own ambitions, are there standards and guidelines that might work across cultures?
-In the midst of chaos (at all levels) that come from misunderstandings, is there a way for people like us to contribute to a way for stability be reestablished?
+Have you ever asked these questions, openly & honestly, searching for answers that make sense?
+As humans continually change the rules to suit themselves, and as leaders pursue their own ambitions, are there standards and guidelines that might work across all cultures?
+In the midst of chaos (at all levels) that comes from misunderstandings, is there a way for people like us to contribute toward a way that encourages stability and equality?

 "I have come that they might have life, and that life to the full!"
 (Jesus)

-Ever ask these questions, openly & honestly, searching for answers that make sense?
-As humans continually change the rules to suit themselves and as leaders pursue their own ambitions, are there standards and guidelines that might work across cultures?
-In the midst of chaos (at all levels) that come from misunderstandings, is there a way for people like us to contribute to a way for stability be reestablished?
+Have you ever asked these questions, openly & honestly, searching for answers that make sense?
+As humans continually change the rules to suit themselves, and as leaders pursue their own ambitions, are there standards and guidelines that might work across all cultures?
+In the midst of chaos (at all levels) that comes from misunderstandings, is there a way for people like us to contribute toward a way that encourages stability and equality?

 "I have come that they might have life, and that life to the full!"
 (Jesus)